 Sounds to me like they’re saying you should only have small amount of starchy foods.
 Why do they say it’s a myth, and then say the opposite?
 By the way, I totally agree with greatly reducing or eliminating starchy foods while you are reversing Type 2 diabetes.
 Doesn’t the fact that you have diabetes indicate you should only be eating very small servings of starches, if at all?

 There’s some other points I don’t agree with on their website, like saying “There’s no cure for diabetes”.
-While this is true for some (actually the minority of people by far), it’s much more true that the proper diet, exercise, supplementation, and intermittent fasting reverses Diabetes Type 2.
+While this is true for some (actually the minority of people by far), it’s much more true that the proper diet, exercise, supplementation, and intermittent fasting can reverse Diabetes Type 2.

 So what does a meal and exercise plan look like?

-- Start moving!
-People who have Diabetes Type II, or are prediabetic always have inflammation, and high stress hormone levels.
+Start moving!
+People who have Diabetes Type II or are prediabetic always have inflammation and high stress hormone levels.
 Walking is the perfect exercise for them.
 It decreases stress hormones, sensitizes insulin, and burns calories.
 It also gets your body used to exercise and more “in shape” so that you can exercise more vigorously later if you feel like it.
 I recommend one hour per day for my clients.
-It’s even better done first thing in the morning on an empty stomach, as it will increase your insulin sensitivity, and really increase your body’s output of Growth Hormone (the master healing hormone of the body).
+It’s even better to exercise first thing in the morning on an empty stomach.
+Doing this will increase your insulin sensitivity and really increase your body’s output of Growth Hormone (the master healing hormone of the body).
 Other good choices for decreasing stress hormones are yoga, qi gong, and tai chi.
 If relaxation is not your style, you can lift weights, run, swim, play sports or whatever floats your boat.
 Just remember, the harder you exercise, the less you should do of that exercise (You can always mix difficult levels of exercise-I lift 3 days per week, and walk about 3-5 hours per week).
 The rule of thumb is this (you can mix and match these):

 - 5 hours per week of gentle exercise, such as walking, yoga, tai chi, etc.